 Replace Cryptic HL7 Names with Understandable Synonyms and Accelerate Cost Savings

-Cryptic Message, Segment, Component and Field names comprising HL7 2.x messages require expert-level knowledge to decipher on-the-fly.
+Cryptic Message, Segment, Component, and Field names comprising HL7 v2 messages require expert-level knowledge to decipher on the fly.
 Hardly a common skill!
 With PilotFish’s HL7 Interface Engine’s Friendly Names option, mapping and manipulating HL7 2.x messages is far easier and faster for both developers and business users.
-With Friendly Names, you save hundreds (if not thousands) of hours of user effort, at any skill level now spent in deciphering and dealing with HL7 v2.x.
+With Friendly Names, you save hundreds (if not thousands) of hours of user effort, at any skill level now spent in deciphering and dealing with HL7 v2.
 That translates into cost savings and greater ROI.

-Healthcare’s HL Version 2.x (V2) is the workhorse of electronic data exchange and currently its most widely implemented messaging standard.
+Healthcare’s HL7 Version 2.x (V2) is the workhorse of electronic data exchange and is currently its most widely implemented messaging standard.
 The Friendly Name feature of PilotFish’s eiConsole Healthcare Interface Engine IDE allows users to bind HL7 messages to or from human-readable XML.
-The eiConsole’s parsing and binding functionality optionally replaces cryptic HL7 names with simple, understandable synonyms derived from field descriptions in the appropriate version of the HL7 vocabulary.
+The eiConsole’s parsing and binding functionality optionally replace cryptic HL7 names with simple, understandable synonyms derived from field descriptions in the appropriate version of the HL7 vocabulary.

-PilotFish’s HL7 Friendly Names Avoids the Speed Bumps in HL7 2.x Data Transformations and Mappings
+PilotFish’s HL7 Friendly Names Avoids the Speed Bumps in HL7 V2 Data Transformations & Mappings